LunaWolfStudios/ScriptableSheetsDocs/DOCUMENTATION.md

 - **Show Asset Path**: Display the asset path for each Object.
 - **Show GUID**: Display each Objects GUID.
 - **Show Read-only**: Display read-only fields for each Object.
+- **Collection Tables**: Enable a toolbar dropdown that expands a single array or list field into a table of rows, grouped by their owning Object, instead of displaying its elements as columns.
+Each element becomes a row and the element's fields become the columns.
+Top-level collections plus collections one level deep inside a serializable class are selectable.
+Selecting "None" from the dropdown keeps the default column behavior with no effect on the default view.
+"Show Children" and "Show Arrays" control whether nested fields and arrays appear within the table.
+- **Managed References**: Display columns for the fields of every concrete subtype assigned to a serialize reference field, along with a per-row dropdown to view or change each Object's concrete type.
+Changing the type requires Unity 2021.2 or newer.
 - **Sub Asset Filters**: Display a Sub Asset filter dropdown with all the Main Assets that contain the selected ScriptableObject type.
 - **Table Navigation**: Settings for navigating the table view.
   - **Auto Scroll**: Auto updates the scroll view when scrolling with keyboard arrows.